src-d/guide/talent/career_development.md

 #### Engineer I

-Engineers (II) are able to work comfortably on small tasks with any supervision, also he succeeded working on mid/big size tasks and is able to understand the outreach of his tasks.
+Engineers (I) are able to work comfortably on small tasks with any supervision, also he succeeded working on mid/big size tasks and is able to understand the outreach of his tasks.